Let’s Have a Memphis Nacho Party

 He decided to do his own version with fried wontons, seared tuna, crema, Sriracha, scallions and jalapeños.
 They are the perfect bite and definitely the lightest and most refreshing nachos there ever were.

 The Wok’n in Memphis Mongolian Beef Nachos get their Asian flare from beef.
 Fried wonton chips are topped with shredded braised Mongolian beef, bell peppers and onions, and finished with Sambal mayo, fried garlic, sesame seeds, scallion and cilantro.
-Look for them at ongoing Sunday brunch Pop Ups at the Silly Goose (11am-3pm).
+Look for them at the Puck Food Hall.

 Don’t leave Maciel’s out of the nacho party.
 Theirs come with crispy chips, beans, lettuce, tomatoes, onion, carrots, cilantro, jalapeno, sour cream, chipotle, cheese and your choice of spicy shrimp, pollo tinga, asada, pastor, or chorizo.
 (Spicy shrimp!
 Spicy shrimp!)